 Also known as Riviera Beach, I knew I wanted to visit this bay ever since I had laid my eyes on it on Instagram.

 It’s the perfect spot for both relaxing and enjoying some scenic viewpoints.
-The jaw-dropping sight of the bay reveals itself right when you climb down the stairs from the parking lot above it.
+The jaw-dropping sight of the bay reveals itself right when you walk down the stairs from the parking lot above it.

 Important tip: Don’t do any of these climbs with flip-flops.
 They may be short, but you need to wear decent shoes or sandals.

-Good to know: The facilities and services in this bay include a restaurant, toilets, and beach chair and umbrella rentals.
+Good to know: The facilities and services in this bay include a restaurant, toilets, and beach chair & umbrella rentals.